 An episode of Tiny Toon Adventures, "Buster and Babs Go Hawaiian", was written by Renee Carter, Sarah Creef, and Amy Crosby, who at the time were only 13.
 As this article from the time reveals, they had sent the script to the show on a lark and by sheer blind luck, the script was actually read and sent along to Steven Spielberg, who decided to run with it.
 The show called attention to it both within the script (including a gag where Buster argues with the girls about his fear of planes) and in the promotion leading up to it.

-In 2011, Teddy Antonio submitted promises to Hasbro and was called by current showrunner Meghan McCarthy to work on an idea for an episode where Fluttershy and Discord become roommates.
+In 2011, Teddy Antonio submitted premises to Hasbro and was called by current showrunner Meghan McCarthy to work on an idea for an episode where Fluttershy and Discord become roommates.
 He was ultimately credited for the episode's story, which eventually became "Keep Calm and Flutter On".
 Not only is Antonio a brony, but he was only 15 years old.

 Controversy arose around the Hungarian dub of South Park, when the fans noticed that the dubbing script for one of Season 9's episodes matched the translations of a Fan Sub created (way earlier) by a fan called "vito" word-for-word.
 Unfortunately, as copyright laws don't quite tend to favor unofficial fan works, the dubbers got away with the deal.
 But something still happened, as beginning from Season 13, vito has been working on the real scripts for the show as its official translator.
 And he's also credited under that name.